Skip to main content

 Does this work with ChatGPT's free plan?

-Yes!
+Yes.
 ChatGPT free users are limited to uploading 3 files per day.
-With OneFile, you can merge unlimited files into one text file and upload that single file to ChatGPT, completely bypassing the 3-file restriction.
-Even ChatGPT Plus users benefit by avoiding the frustration of uploading files in batches of 10 for large projects.
+With OneFile, you can merge unlimited files into one text file and upload that single file to ChatGPT, which sidesteps the 3-file restriction.
+Plus users also benefit by avoiding the frustration of uploading files in batches of 10 for large projects.

 Which AI platforms does OneFile work with?